 - Bail forfeiture, bail posting, and fine payments by credit card.

 - One time only date extensions for traffic cases.

-- The automated system accepts VISA, MasterCard and Discover card only.
+- The automated system accepts VISA and MasterCard card only.

 If you would like to pay your fine, please use the envelope provided with your courtesy notice.
 Otherwise, please visit our office during regular business hours to make your payment or use the drop box.